MrWolfShark/mrwolfshark.github.io-reading-notes-/class-02.md

 values to guide the flow of a script using conditions.

 ##Logical Operators
-  -Compare the values of two or more comparison operators
+- Compare the values of two or more comparison operators
   - "&&" And
   - "||" Or
   - "!"
 And Not

 ###Example:
                 **(Logical Operator)**